Who is leading this?

 What does this development mean for the neighborhood?

+We believe that when investments of this scale are undertaken in neighborhoods, that we have a responsibility to provide positive benefits to those already in the neighborhood.
 The project will provide affordable housing and access to economic support resources for the entire diversity of Santa Fe residents with a particular focus on creating new shared community resources that directly benefit existing businesses as well as folks that currently live and work in the neighborhood.
+We will also include site amenities that will be a benefit to our immediate neighbors.

 How will this project affect traffic?

-Generally, a project of this scale has relatively little impact on traffic patterns, with a standard assumption of around 300 to 350 car trips per day.
-While this may sound significant, for context, the section of Alameda Street west of St. Francis Drive experiences more than 11,000 trips a day.
-We are also exploring strategies to incentivize car-free lifestyles at the project, including shared vehicles and enhanced public transportation.
+Generally, a project of this scale has relatively little impact on traffic patterns, with a standard assumption of around 300 to 350 car trips per day and practically, far fewer given the high number of self-employed people who typically reside in live/work units.
+While this number of trips may sound significant, for context, the section of Alameda Street west of St. Francis Drive experiences more than 11,000 trips a day.
+We are also exploring strategies to incentivize car-free lifestyles at the project, including shared vehicles and enhanced public transportation access.